grafana/plugin-tools/docusaurus/docs/migration-guide/v6.x-v7.x/index.md

 # Migrate plugins from Grafana version 6.x to 7.0

-Follow the instructions in this section to upgrade Grafana from version 6.x to 7.0.
+Follow these instructions to upgrade Grafana from version 6.x to 7.0.

 ## What's new in Grafana 7.0?